Path of the Dragon

 • ethics, boundaries, and accountability rather than charisma without containment

-• a framework that respects both science and mystery
+• a framework that respects both science and mystery, and asks each to stay honest about its limits

 • a guide you can question, test, and use in real life